University of Tennessee, B.A., 1999, magna cum laude

 False Claims Act Investigations and Litigation

-James regularly advises members of the health-care industry in investigations and litigation brought under the False Claims Act (FCA) and similar state statutes.
+James, who is a member of HLB's Fraud & Abuse Practice Group, regularly advises members of the health-care industry in investigations and litigation brought under the False Claims Act (FCA) and similar state statutes.
 For example, in 2016, James helped convince the United States District Court for the Eastern District of Pennsylvania to dismiss all causes of action asserted against two hospitals named as defendants in a nationwide FCA case brought by a former official of the Centers for Medicare & Medicaid Services (CMS).
 The former CMS official alleged that the two hospitals had improperly classified Medicare beneficiaries as inpatients instead of as outpatients receiving observation services.
 In a published opinion, the district court ruled that even under the more lenient standard for pleading fraud with particularity established by circuit precedent, the former CMS official failed to adequately plead his claims against the two hospitals.

 A few years earlier, James helped convince the United States District Court for the Southern District of New York to dismiss an FCA action brought against a major academic medical center and several of its former executives seeking penalties and treble damages exceeding $1.5 billion.
 In dismissing the case with prejudice, the district court’s published opinion agreed that federal Medicare regulations did not expressly prohibit the accounting practice in question.
 “The worst that can be said of [the defendant-hospital],” the district court concluded, “is that it took advantage of the uncertainty in the regulations to maximize its Medicare billings.
 This is not fraud.”
 The district court later denied the relator’s motion to reopen the case based on supposed “newly discovered” evidence.
 The United States Court of Appeals for the Second Circuit then affirmed the district court’s refusal to reopen the case in an appeal briefed and argued by James.